.NET Aspire Azure Blob Storage integration

 "blobs",

-static configureClientBuilder: clientBuilder =>
+configureClientBuilder: clientBuilder =>

 clientBuilder.ConfigureOptions(

-static options => options.Diagnostics.ApplicationId = "myapp"));
+options => options.Diagnostics.ApplicationId = "myapp"));

 By default, .NET Aspire integrations enable health checks for all services.
 For more information, see .NET Aspire integrations overview.

-The .NET Aspire Azure Blob Storage integration handles the following:
+The .NET Aspire Azure Blob Storage integration:

-• Adds the AzureBlobStorageHealthCheck health check, which attempts to connect to and query blob storage
+• Adds the health check when AzureStorageBlobsSettings.DisableHealthChecks is false, which attempts to connect to the Azure Blob Storage.

-• Integrates with the /health HTTP endpoint, which specifies all registered health checks must pass for app to be considered ready to accept traffic
+• Integrates with the /health HTTP endpoint, which specifies all registered health checks must pass for app to be considered ready to accept traffic.

 Observability and telemetry